rust-lang/rust/text/0000-es6-unicode-escapes.md

 # Drawbacks

-This is a breaking change and updating code for it manually is annoying.
+* This is a breaking change and updating code for it manually is annoying.
   It is however very mechanical, and we could provide scripts to automate it.
+* Formatting templates already use curly braces.
+  Having multiple curly braces pairs in the same strings that have a very different meaning can be surprising:
+  `format!("\u{e8}_{e8}", e8 = "é")` would be `"è_é"`.
+  However, there is a precedent of overriding characters:
+  `\` can start an escape sequence both in the Rust lexer for strings and in regular expressions.

 # Alternatives